rayappen/githubTraining/README.md

 #third update

-this is just for making changes, so that it cann be added in the new branch this is just to cause issue in the git merge
+this is just for making changes, so that it cann be added in the new branch, this is just to cuase merge conflict this is just to cause issue in the git merge